leif-larsen/beautiful-jekyll/_drafts/2019-03-21-On-Burning-the-Candle-From-All-Sides.md

 Being back at work felt great.
 I was happy to be back in a great social environment, and I was able to complete the tasks I set out to do.
 Following these two weeks, I increased the work time to 75% for the next two weeks.
 This allowed me to work more and do even more tasks.
 Once I got back at work full-time, I got some of my responsibilities back, but not nearly as much as I used to have.

 Now I’ve been back for almost two months, and I’m greatly enjoying going into work again.
 I can tell that I’m still not at the capacity and efficiency that I used to have, but it’s a work in progress.
 At the same time, I have taken several steps outside of work, to be able to increase my energy levels, and disconnect from work.

-I came across an app called Fabulous, which aims to help you create new habits or remove old ones.
-It does so by taking small actions, one habit at the time, until the habit is a habit.
+I came across an app called Fabulous, which aims to help you create new habits or remove bad ones.
+It does so by taking small actions, one habit at the time, until the action is a habit.
 Using this app, I have been able to create a bedtime routine, allowing me to sleep rather well (at least until the baby arrived :p).
 I’ve also created a morning routine, which kick starts the day, with energy, instead of the usual dragging myself out of bed.
-This includes working out, and as such, I have established a routine of going for a run three times a day.
+This includes working out, and as such, I have established a routine of going for a run three times a week.

 ## Ignoring the symptoms

 I believe my story explains rather well why it went wrong.
 Looking back, I can see that I should have slowed down earlier.
-But it’s always to say that in retrospect, and not always to realize once you’re in the middle of it.
+But it’s always easy to say that in retrospect, and not always to realize once you’re in the middle of it.
 I have always been on the lookout for the signs of burnout, but failed to notice them when they came creeping in.

 The following list describes the symptoms I know I’ve had.
 I’ve tried to order them according to when they showed up, but my recollection might be wrong.